madslug17/AgeofAshes/Session_Notes.md

 Double doors at the top.
 The elf statues say "The custodian of Alesta's ring lies beyond.
 Only those who possess the symbol of Alesta may pass." in Elven.

-Fable touches the arrowhead to  Ketapes's door.
+Fable touches the arrowhead to  Ketephys's door.
 It flashes and radiates.
 Then turns back to solid stone.
 Hal knows the portal is malfunctioning and must be repaired.
 It leads to the Mwangi Expanse,

 Mo' knows this will require help from stonemasons.
 Hal wishes to fix the fountain as well.